 She’ll have your oars out!

-Wisely shifting gears, “Song of a Baker” has been repeatedly identified as a song that influenced the heavy rock movement that dominated the early and mid-1970’s, largely due to Steve Marriott’s burning lead guitar work, the heavy and energetic drumming from Kenney Jones and the oomph in the harmonized lines.
-You can definitely imagine how the song would sound with the upgraded recording technology used by bands like Led Zeppelin and Humble Pie.
-I’m not a fan of the heavy rock era (Robert Plant’s voice is like fingers on a chalkboard to me), but I love this song.
-The relatively lo-fi sound helps dampen what I usually hear as a tendency towards over-dramatization in the heavy rock era’s vocals and instrumentation, leaving behind a very well-constructed and superbly played number that kicks ass.
+Wisely shifting gears, “Song of a Baker” has been repeatedly identified as a song that influenced the heavy rock movement that dominated the early and mid-1970s, largely due to Steve Marriott’s burning lead guitar work, the heavy and energetic drumming from Kenney Jones and the oomph in the harmonized lines.
+You can easily imagine how the song would sound with the upgraded recording technology used by bands like Led Zeppelin and Humble Pie.
+I’m not a big fan of the heavy rock era (Robert Plant’s voice is like fingers on a chalkboard to me), but I love this song.
+The relatively lo-fi sound helps dampen what I usually hear as a tendency towards over-dramatization in heavy rock vocals and instrumentation, leaving behind a very well-constructed and superbly played number that kicks ass.
 It was a brilliant decision not to allow Steve Marriott to sing this song, as I think it would have become way too over the top.
 Marriott delivers the superb harmonic lines and Ronnie Lane gives us a suitably understated vocal that works perfectly in the mix.

 Steve Marriott got his knickers in a twist when Immediate Records released “Lazy Sunday” as a single, feeling it was a novelty song that didn’t deserve the status that should have been afforded Small Faces’ more serious work.
 He has a point, but goddamn, this is a fun little number that Marriott sings with cockney enthusiasm and the professionalism of a musical stage trooper.
 The arrangement is cheerfully kitchen-sink, as the band throws in bells, rolling waves and all manner of sound effects.
 The mood shifts back and forth between music hall bash and Sunday afternoon stillness, and despite the appeal to the average bloke, the arrangement reflects both complexity and thoughtfulness.
-It’s a great way to end the incredibly diverse but never discordant side one:
+It’s a great way to end the incredibly diverse but never discordant side one.

 Side two is devoted entirely to the fairytale journey of “Happiness Stan.”
 Unlike their botching of the plot to A Passion Play, Wikipedia does a decent job summarizing this story: